Luxury shoreline self-catering on the Isle of Skye

 Skye is an obvious destination for landscape photographers who come for the special light conditions found particularly in late autumn, winter and early spring.
 This is also a good time to witness the Aurora Borealis; during the summer months’ it is impossible to see the Aurora because it never really gets dark enough!

-In recent years Skye has developed a reputation for being a culinary destination initially sparked off by the Kinloch Lodge Restaurant being awarded a Michelin Star Award in 2010 (this it continued to hold until this year 2017); this was then followed by the Three Chimneys Restaurant being awarded one in 2015.
-Since then their Head Chef Michael Smith started his own enterprise at Lochbay Restaurant which is growing in popularity and they have just been awarded a Michelin Star (Oct 2017).
-Whether currently holding awards or not all three of these restaurants are up there with the best in the world and are being closely followed by many others dotted around Skye that are developing their own unique signatures and
+In recent years Skye has developed a reputation for being a culinary destination initially sparked off by the Kinloch Lodge Restaurant being awarded a Michelin Star Award in 2010 (this it continued to hold until 2017, but it still remains a highly recommended restaurant and holds other awards).
+Since then many great restaurants have popped up including Michael Smith’s Lochbay Restaurant which is very popular and they have been awarded a Michelin Star every year since 2017, so far!
+Another superb start up is Edinbane Lodge with Head Chef and owner Calum Montgomery who is both very creative and pays great attention to detail; a meal here is a truly amazing experience with a great welcome and service.
+These three restaurants are being followed by others dotted around Skye that are developing their own unique signatures and

 Unwind within easy reach of what Skye has on offer